Analysis | Got a new VR headset? Here are the apps you should try.

 … or escape rooms

-Ever wonder how James Bond feels when he’s strapped to a table, laser positioned at his forehead while his nemesis divulges the details of their evil plot during a plot exposition-rich monologue.
+Ever wonder how James Bond feels when he’s strapped to a table, laser positioned at his forehead while his nemesis divulges the details of their evil scheme plot during an exposition-rich monologue.
 Now you can experience that for yourself!
-“I Expect You to Die” places the player a series of tight spots and asks them to escape by solving a series of puzzles.
+“I Expect You to Die” places the player in a series of tight spots and asks them to escape by solving a series of puzzles.
 The first mission asks you to escape from an airplane hold by searching through objects found inside a villain’s car.
-The controls are easy to get used to (for the most part you grab objects and use them like you would in the real world) and the narration will appeal to fans of “Get Smart” or Austin Powers.
+The controls are easy to get used to (for the most part, you grab objects and use them like you would in the real world) and the narration will appeal to fans of “Get Smart” or Austin Powers.

 “The Room VR: A Dark Matter” is more spooky than silly, as players must solve a mystery (and puzzles) while wandering the halls of a creepy house.
 If you enjoy those monthly “murder mysteries in a box”-type board games, this is a great app for you.